thibaudclement/cs269i/docs/lecture-15.md

 ### Exposure to great ideas from economic theory

-Econ Nobel prizes we covered in CS269i
+Econ Nobel prizes we covered in CS269i:

 - Deferred Acceptance algorithm for Stable Matching (Lecture 2).
 - Nash equilibrium + Correlated equilibrium (2 prizes in Lecture 4).
 - Coasian bargaining – auction off public goods (Lecture 5)—This is one way for coping with Externalities.
-- Market for Lemons / information asymmetry (Lecture 5)
+- Market for Lemons / information asymmetry (Lecture 5):
     - At equilibrium, sellers of good cars may leave the market (only lemons left).
     - Implications for grades, insurance, clickbaits.
 - Myerson’s revenue maximizing auction (Lecture 8)—Second price + reserve.
 - VCG auction (HW / Bhawalkar’s guest lecture)—Pay your externality.

-Note that ideas from bullet points 1, 5, and 6 went into the FCC spectrum auction (Milgrom+Wilson ‘20 Nobel Prize).
+_**Note:** Ideas from bullet points 1, 5, and 6 went into the FCC spectrum auction (Milgrom+Wilson ‘20 Nobel Prize)._

 <div class="definition" markdown="1">